 They want to know that they’re not alone, and they want to make things right.
 Unfortunately, having been raised on a steady diet of fairytale logic, few are equipped with particularly good ideas of what a healthy relationship is—much less how to make contingency plans for when a relationship isn’t.

 Operating from a basis of misconceptions about an effortless “happily ever after” can be dangerous.
 First of all, there’s no such thing as a flawless relationship, simply because there’s no such thing as a flawless person.
 And who would want this automatic perfection?
 Who would want to live in a world where everyone is the same?
-We could never fall in love, because there would be no source of connection – no shared idiosyncrasies, no weird inside jokes, no strange habits to bond over.
+We could never fall in love, because there would be no source of connection such as shared idiosyncrasies, weird inside jokes, or strange habits to bond over.

 And yet, it’s true: not all flaws are adorable.
-Idiosyncrasies that seem cute when we’re falling in love often lose their appeal over time, and come out in fights – blow-outs that occur when we do our best to stay silent, but can’t help keeping a running tally of annoyances, or finally exploding at our partners with laundry lists of our frustrations.
+Idiosyncrasies that seem cute when falling in love often lose their appeal over time, and come out in fights.
+These blow-outs occur when people do their best to stay silent, but can’t help keeping a running tally of annoyances or finally exploding at their partners with laundry lists of frustrations.

 But here’s the thing.
-Whether the crisis of the day is relatively minor, such as a partner’s chronic lateness, or more serious, like a penchant for substance abuse, the problems underlying conflict are often the same.
+Whether the crisis of the day is minor or more serious, the problems underlying conflict are often the same.
 They are rooted in issues of trust and communication.
-Because we aren’t automatons, we can’t read each other’s minds.
-The root cause of our conflict is often simply our inability to adequately express our differences, feelings, and needs.
+Because people aren’t automatons, you can’t read each other’s minds.
+The root cause of conflict is often simply an inability to adequately express differences, feelings, and needs.

 Let’s look at an example: